21 Types of Moths in Florida

 The caterpillars of the Banded Tussock moths are covered in long yellow hairs.

-Near the head, there are a pair of exceptionally long black bristles resembling eyelashes and two sets of white bristles.
+Near the head is a pair of exceptionally long black bristles resembling eyelashes and two sets of white bristles.

 The rear of the caterpillar also features a pair of long black lashes.